Core Terms

 • The Field Log preserves context.

-• Lumen move only where carrying capacity is present.
+• Lumen move only where Carrying Capacity is present.

-• Carrying capacity keeps circulation grounded.
+• Carrying Capacity keeps circulation grounded.

 LPWS remains strongest when its language stays clear enough to be shared without becoming diluted.